digital-asset/daml/ledger/participant-state/protobuf/ledger_configuration.rst

 ``time_model`` is required.

-``authorized_participant_id`` is optional.
-If non-empty, then configuration change originating from a participant that does not match this field must be rejected.
+``authorized_participant_ids`` is optional.
+If non-empty, then configuration change originating from a participant that does not match any of the authorized participants field will be rejected.
 If unset, then change from any participant is accepted and that participant can set this field.

-``open_world`` is required.
-If set to true then party allocations are required and submission from parties unknown to the ledger or a submission in which the declared submitting party is not hosted on the submitting participant must be rejected.

 message LedgerTimeModel
 ^^^^^^^^^^^^^^^^^^^^^^^